 The Master of Science in Magnetic Resonance in Medicine program at Cedars-Sinai is a unique learning opportunity that focuses on magnetic resonance (MR) imaging applied to biomedical research and medicine in the setting of a world-class medical center.
 The program is intended for students who wish to master fundamentals of MR in medicine, including basic MR physics and hardware, MR technical development and research methods, and clinical applications of MR. Graduates of the program will be prepared to serve as MR scientists in clinical settings, research assistants/associates in imaging research centers, or research or application scientists in industry.
 The program may also provide a continuing education and training opportunity for imaging professionals.

-During year one, students will attend the core curriculum and participate in lab rotations and clinical rotations.
+During year one, students will attend the core curriculum and participate in lab rotations, clinical rotations and ABMP certification preparatory workshops.
 Core courses include:

 - Biomedical Signals and Imaging

 - Advanced MR Imaging

 - MR Technical Developments